Which Tiny House Water Heater Should I Buy? Advice From A Full Time Tiny Houser

 hot water heater Indoor Vs. Outdoor Installations

 This is another simple decision: outdoor installation is ideal.
-Indoor mounted hot water heaters require you to vent them with vent tubes.
+Indoor-mounted hot water heaters require ventilation with vent tubes.
 These tubes are pretty hefty and mean you have to cut a large hole in your wall to vent properly.

-Compared this to an outdoor installation that you can vent right outside with no extra work involved.
-Mine mounted in about 5 minutes and the vent was already built into my unit, so I couldn’t screw it up if I tried.
+Compare this to an outdoor installation that you can vent right outside with no extra work involved.
+Mine mounted in about 5 minutes, and the vent was already built into my unit, so I couldn’t screw it up if I tried.

 Energy Source: Propane Vs. Natural Gas Vs. Electric